discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Try to cast <Skill name="Barrage"/> so it doesn't get interrupted by MAMA jumping.
 - Use <Skill name="Point Blank Shot"/> and <Skill id="45743"/> to CC and proc <Item id="84505"/>.
 - <Skill name="Rapid Fire"/>.

-Use your DPS skills as soon as they come off cd and don't cry from having to auto-attack on longbow.
+- Use your DPS skills as soon as they come off cd and don't cry from having to auto-attack on longbow.

+**Additional Notes**
+- If you don't trust your group to deal DPS in phase 2 then you can take <Trait id="2128"/> and use <Skill name="OneWolfPack"/> when you return to MAMA in phase 2.
+  - This is because in phase 1, 3 and 4 you have the damage modifier from <Effect name="Exposed"/> since MAMAs breakbar is broken in these phases but in phase 2 you don't have as many damage modifiers so <Skill name="OneWolfPack"/> can help the team phase MAMA faster here.

 </Tab>
 <Tab title="Siax">
 <Divider text="Siax"/>